Did Japan just beat the virus without lockdowns or mass testing?

 While Japan may have avoided the worst of the health outcomes, the loose lockdown hasn’t protected the country from the economic impact.
 Its economy, already dealing with the impact of a sales tax hike in October, officially slid into recession in the first three months of the year.
 Economists have warned the second quarter will be the worst on record, and the specter of deflation, which haunted the economy for decades, once again looms.
 Tourist numbers plummeted 99.9% in April after the country shut its borders, putting the brakes on a booming industry that had promised to be a growth driver for years.
 As in other countries, bankruptcies have risen sharply.

-Even with the end of the state of emergency in sight, authorities are warning that life will not return to normal.
+Even with the the state of emergency about to end, authorities are warning that life will not return to normal.
 When case numbers slowed in early March, there was public optimism that the worst was over — only for cases to spike again and trigger the emergency declaration.

 If a deadlier second wave does follow, the risk factor in Japan, which has the world’s oldest population, remains high.
 The country has speedily approved Gilead Sciences Inc.’s remdesivir and is now scrambling to allow the use of still unproven Fujifilm Holdings Corp.’s antiviral Avigan.
 There are calls for the country to use the time it has bought itself to shore up its testing and learn in the way its neighbors did from SARS and MERS.